Generade-nl/TULIP/README.md

   For each scaffold, two files are generated.
 The scaffold sequence shows sequence derived from seeds and long reads in upper and lower case, respectively.<br><br>

 ##N.B.
 Prototype could include N's
 The tulipbulb.perl script contains a bug which prevents it from adding sequence in rare cases (it will then add gaps, NNNs).
-We will fix this soon, and also add some additional output options.<br>
+We will fix this soon, and also add some additional output options.<br><br>

 ##For any questions please send us an e-mail using:
 ```